 It has had several ‘homes’ around the School over the years.
-From September 2017 the House will go through another transformation: We will move location and provide for up to 57 boys in Years 9-13.
-Boys will have the use of a large common room with a TV and the infamous ‘Pit’.
-There will also be a games room with a pool table, table football and air hockey along with a quiet room where students can read or play chess.
+From September 2017 the House has gone through another transformation: We have moved location and provide for up to 57 boys in Years 9-13.
+Boys have the use of a large common room with a TV and the infamous ‘Pit’.
+There is also be a games room with a pool table, table football and air hockey along with a quiet room where students can read or play chess.

 The accommodation is a mix of old and new.
-There will be 10-12 boys in each year group and Years 9-11 will share 2-4 to a room while Year 12-13 will have their own rooms.
-Years 11-13 will study in their rooms during prep and study periods and all their rooms have internet access.
-Years 9-10 will do prep in a separate study room and in House they will be able to access the internet via the common room wi-fi.
+There are 10-12 boys in each year group and Years 9-11 share 2-4 to a room while Year 12-13 have their own rooms.
+Years 11-13 study in their rooms during prep and study periods and all their rooms have internet access.
+Years 9-10 do prep in a separate study room and in House they are able to access the internet via the common room wi-fi.

 We have a very strong House team.
 The new Housemaster for 2017-18 is Mr Alick Macleod (pictured left), who returns to Worth after a year working in China.
 Mr Macleod also teaches Geography and coaches sport.
 The Gervase team also includes Deputy Housemaster, Mr Jon Bindloss, and our Boarding Tutor, Mr Robin Moss.
 We are very fortunate to have Mrs Janine Forbes-Kiely who brings a wealth of experience to her role as Matron.